shjonsd/Learn/Documents/UserSupport: EnviroMaster_Introduction.md

 ## How Do I Measure My Sustainability?

 First, you need a complete list of your service providers, specifically your utilities.
 Who supplies the company with electricity?
 What about the fuel for the car fleet?
-Once you have made that list, the next step is to determine how to obtain the necessary data. (*In Iceland, we do this by establishing a direct connection with service providers.
-It will depend on your region how you can obtain the necessary data streams and/or the required data.)
+Once you have made that list, the next step is to determine how to obtain the necessary data.*

 Once you have a complete list of utilities and services, organizing the data and turning it into legible information might seem overwhelming.
 But that's exactly why we created the Klappir Platform: to not only make such data processing doable, but feasible and easy.
 So, let's take a look at The Klappir Dashboard.

+*In Iceland, we do this by establishing a direct connection with service providers and utility companies.
+It will depend on your region how you can obtain the necessary data streams and/or the required data.